nirmal8874/MarredPallyReaperz/README.md

 Coaching Tool during Time out and many more.

-In short We desire to create a Marredpally Nba Website that can be accessed on the Mobile and solves all problem with Automation.
+In short We desire to create a Marredpally Nba Website that can be accessed on the Mobile and solves all problem with Automation..